3e33/evil-hop/README.md

                     "<SPC>" 'evil-hop-entry)
     ````

-    With this you can press <SPC> followed by almost any motion command, and it should just work for most things.
+    With this you can press \<SPC> (space key) followed by almost any motion command, and it should just work for most things.
     Not everything is supported yet.
 If you desperately need something that isn't working, throw me an Issue.

     Alternatively you can bind each key and function yourself, for example like this: